zondiMaqina/knight_travails/README.md

 - Hash
 - Item class

-Queue wil keep track of all valid knight moves on each Hash will store all the previous moves on current move Ite class stores edges on queue (`from` and `to` coordinates)
+Queue wil keep track of all valid knight moves on each BFS Hash will store all the previous moves on saved moves Item class stores edges on queue (`from` and `to` squares on chessboard)

 ### Algortihms
 - Breadth First Search